Welcome

 Hey there!
 My name is Conor, I am a psychotherapist and counsellor based in Galway City.
-If you are in the Galway area and interested in beginning therapy, feel free to click the button below to get in touch, or take a look around the website to find out more about me and my practice.
-You are also welcome to check out the new blog, where I’m doing my best to pass on insights and helpful information from therapy and counselling.
+If you are interested in beginning therapy, feel free to click the button below to get in touch, or take a look around the page to find out more about me and my practice.

 My Practice

-I am a therapist in Galway City.
-Specifically, I am an integrative therapist in Galway City, meaning that I draw from various counselling modalities, such as humanistic therapy and cognitive-behavioral therapy (CBT), to create a personalised experience.
+I am an integrative therapist, meaning that I draw from various counselling approaches, such as humanistic therapy and cognitive-behavioral therapy (CBT), to create a personalised experience.
 I believe that your therapy should reflect your unique circumstances, allowing us to explore your past, gain insights into your present, and collaboratively discover the best path forward for you.

 At the core of my philosophy regarding therapy and counselling lies a deep belief in the inherent potential within every person.
 Life can sometimes present us with obstacles that hinder our progress, but together, we can overcome them.
 I am committed to providing a safe, non-judgmental therapy space where we can work as a team, with an environment of trust and openness.